boztosunmelis-digi/exxonmobil-valuation/SECURITY.md

 ## Dependency Advisories

-This repository may include development-time dependencies (e.g. Jupyter, nbconvert) that trigger automated vulnerability alerts.
+This repository may include development-time or transitive dependencies that trigger automated vulnerability alerts.
+These advisories are reviewed and addressed using a risk-based, usage-aware security posture.

+---

 ### nbconvert (Windows-only advisory)

 A Dependabot advisory exists for `nbconvert` related to PDF conversion on Windows platforms involving uncontrolled search paths.

 **Impact assessment:**
 - Affects Windows systems only
-- Requires local execution (''jupyter nbconvert to pdf'')
+- Requires local execution (`jupyter nbconvert --to pdf`)
-- Not applicable to macOS/Linux workflows
+- Not applicable to macOS or Linux environments
-- Not used in automated or production pipelines
+- Not used in automated, CI, or production workflows

 **Mitigation:**
-- PDF conversion is not required to run or reproduce this project
+- PDF export is not required to run or reproduce this project
+- Documentation artifacts are exported as HTML or PNG
-- Users are advised to avoid PDF export via nbconvert on Windows
+- Users on Windows are advised to avoid PDF conversion via `nbconvert`

-- HTML/PNG exports are used for all documentation artifacts
+---

+### protobuf (JSON recursion depth advisory)

+A denial-of-service (DoS) vulnerability has been reported in `google.protobuf.json_format.ParseDict()` related to recursion depth bypass when parsing nested `google.protobuf.Any` messages.

+**Context:**
+- `protobuf` is included only as a **transitive dependency** (e.g., via market-data libraries such as `yfinance`)
+- This repository does **not** parse or deserialise untrusted JSON into protocol buffer messages
+- The vulnerable API (`google.protobuf.json_format.ParseDict()`) is not invoked anywhere in the codebase

+**Mitigation:**
+- No untrusted JSON is parsed into protobuf structures
+- No protobuf `Any` deserialisation logic is used
+- Dependency updates are monitored, and parent libraries are kept current
+- Risk is mitigated through constrained usage rather than forced pinning, given the **absence of an upstream patch** at the time of writing

+---

+### urllib3 (version constraint advisory)

+A security advisory affecting older versions of `urllib3` was flagged via automated dependency surveillance.

+**Mitigation:**
+- The project explicitly enforces `urllib3>=2.6.3` in `requirements.txt`
+- Local environments have been updated accordingly
+- No custom HTTP client logic is implemented beyond the standard library implementation

+---

+## Security posture

+This repository does not process untrusted user input, does not deserialise arbitrary JSON into protocol buffer messages, and does not expose network-facing services.

+Dependencies are used in a constrained, research-oriented context and are kept up to date where feasible.
+Known upstream vulnerabilities without patched releases are mitigated through controlled usage, scope limitation, and continuous dependency surveillance.

 ---